DavidNexuss/Spigot-on-heroku/README.md

 ```

 The buildpack will sync your world to the bucket every 60 seconds, but this is configurable by setting the `AWS_SYNC_INTERVAL` config var.

+## Syncing to Dropbox

+First, create a dropbox account.
+Then go to the Dropbox [Dev dashboard](https://dropbox.com/developers/apps), create an app.

+After create an app, scroll down to **Generate access token** click **Generate**, it will give you the access token.

+Copy that access token.
+In the heroku app terminal, type ./backup.sh, it will request the Token, put your **token** in there and answer **yes** and there you go.

 ## Customizing